simulogics/airlinesim-docs/content/docs/user-interface/company/company-overview/index.en.md

 ### Comfort Functions

-The Comfort Functions allow you to determine whether the game should handle some tasks automatically.
+The Comfort Functions allow you to determine whether the game should handle certain tasks automatically.
 These can include:

 * Picking a maintenance provider when a new enterprise is founded,
 * creating a default service profile when a new enterprise is founded,